 A: Because of portion limitations, it is never okay to scan an entire book (or journal issue).
-You may post 10% of the book or journal issue on your Blackboard course site.
+Many universities advise that you may post up to 10% of the book or journal issue on your Blackboard course site.
 If you want your students to read an entire book, you may place it on library reserve or require it as a textbook, which addresses Factor 4 of the fair use guidelines regarding the effect on the market for the book.

 Q: Can I put one chapter at a time on Blackboard?

-A: This is probably not a good practice, again because of Factor 4 (see above).
+A: This is not a good practice, again because of Factor 4 (see above).

 Q: Can my students group together to buy one textbook and then make photocopies to share?